-PVH suppliers must ensure that all products, components, or materials produced for PVH and/or any processes used to produce products, components, or materials comply with PVH's RSL.
-Suppliers should visit https://responsibility.pvh.com/ to ensure they have the most current version of the PVH RSL.
+Please follow the links and download the PDF files in your language of choice.
+Suppliers can find the most up to date RSL information herePVH suppliers must ensure that all products, components, or materials produced for PVH and/or any processes used to produce products, components, or materials comply with the AFIRM RSL.